TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   similar to working with the mean, except now the 'conditional mean' of `y` changes with changing `x` along the line we are estimating.
-Just as when working with the mean, or any other procedure minimizing a sum-of-squared deviations penatly function, the fitting procedure can be relatively sensitive to outliers.
+Just as when working with the mean, or any other procedure minimizing a sum-of-squared deviations penalty function, the fitting procedure can be relatively sensitive to outliers.

 You will often hear the terms 'independent variable' and 'dependent